OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ### Testing for Sensitive Data in Logs

 There are many legit reasons to create log files on a mobile device, for example to keep track of crashes or errors that are stored locally when being offline and being sent to the apps developer once online again or for usage statistics.
-However, logging sensitive data such as credit card number and session IDs might expose the data to attackers or malicious applications.
+However, logging sensitive data such as credit card numbers and session information might expose the data to attackers or malicious applications.
 Log files can be created in various ways.
 The following list shows the mechanisms that are available on iOS:

 - NSLog Method